backdrop-contrib/slick/docs/UPGRADE.md

 to 2.x.
 Or gradually update and replace deprecated functions for the new ones.
 See `slick.deprecated.inc` for details as they shall be removed on full release.

+Below is only needed if you import classes in your module.
+Otherwise ignore.
 In your MODULE.info file, include one of the supported autoloader modules along with their required directives, e.g.:
 ```